💻 Welcome to Developer Week 2023

 So I'm really excited to kind of see how the community kind of reacts to these and also would love to hear as you see the announcements coming out, what more do you want to hear, right?

 We're constantly working on adding more to our product suite, to our feature suite.

-And Developer Week, again, is running through May 15th through the 19th.
-So, we have a plethora of announcements and product news and information to share with the developer community.
+Indeed, indeed and Developer Week again is running through May 15th through the 19th so we have a plethora of the announcements and product news and information to share with the developer community.

-Both Ricky and Nevi, how can developers that are checking us now on Cloudflare TV and also through our Discord community, how can they get involved in Developer Week?
+Both Rikki and Nevi, how can developers that are checking us now on Cloudflare TV and also through our Discord community, how can they get involved in Developer Week?

-Jump on the Discord.
-Start talking to our...
-I know our PMs and our engineering teams are having Ask Me Anything sessions throughout the week.
+Jump on the Discord, start talking to our, I know our PMs and our engineering teams are having ask me anything session throughout the week.

 But I think a lot of our teams are going to be kind of talking over Discord.

 Rikki actually who runs the community team as well as the DevRel team might have a little bit more information but like yeah, Rikki, what are some other ways that the community can get involved?